Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 ```

 Please note that routing has been covered in greater detail in the [routing guide](../04-routing.md).

 ### Constructing the parameters for the swap-and-add function call

-Having created the router, we now need to construct the parameters required to make a call to its `routeToRatio` function.
-This is exactly what we want in our example.
+Having created the router, we now need to construct the parameters required to make a call to its `routeToRatio` function, which will ensure the ratio of currency used matches the pool's required ratio to add our total liquidity.

 The first parameter is an instance of `SwapAndAddConfig`, which sets configurations for the `routeToRatio ` algorithm. `ratioErrorTolerance` determines the margin of error the resulting ratio can have from the optimal ratio. `maxIterations` determines the maximum times the algorithm will iterate to find a ratio within error tolerance.
-If max iterations is exceeded, an error is returned:
+If max iterations is exceeded, an error is returned.
+A sane default for `maxIterations` is 6, and the benefit of running the algorithm more times is that we have more chances to find a route, but takes longer to execute:

 ```js reference title="Constructing SwapAndAddConfig" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L43-L46